porschespeedster/servlet/README.md

-# example project for hand on usage of servlet
+# example project for hands on usage of servlet